imxade/Svelte-template/posts/only-design-principle/page.md

 ## Conclusion

-In the end, effective software architecture comes down to balancing independence and composition.
-By designing composed components that remain independent of each other at every level, we create a system that is both resilient and flexible.
-Whether it’s a monolithic application or microservices, this modular approach allows for easier updates, swaps, and scaling over time.
+In the end, by maintaining a **tree-like** modular structure at each level, while balancing independence and composition, we create a system that is both resilient and flexible.

+Should we follow the tradtion and name a new Architecture?
+How about **The Tree Architecture**?